ocsi0520/sentivisor-frontend/docs/content-unit.md

 First of all we used a very naive approach for the first iteration, namely we considered all websites as [immutable and static](./worker-unit.md#the-naive-approach-for-analyzing-websites).

-The implementation of extraction reflected this approach: `document.body.innerText`.
+The implementation of extraction reflected this approach: `document.body.innerText`. \
 Why did we choose innerText and not textContent?
 For that [read this first](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#differences_from_innertext).

 To put it in a nutshell, we wanted to extract only those texts which are visible for the user:
 - in the viewport
-- not hidden by CSS, JS or html attribute
+- not hidden by css, js or html attribute

 ### Guard-clauses for extraction